Fortyseven/phylum-search-ui/README.md

 # Phylum Search UI Recreation

-This is an attempt to recreate the 'phylum search mode' UI from Star Trek IV: The Voyage Home.
+This is a recreation of the 'phylum search mode' UI from Star Trek IV: The Voyage Home.
 This is where the crew are trying to figure out what that creature is the disruptive probe is trying to contact.

 Here's the scene in question: https://streamable.com/eo15q6